Upcoming Training Events

 TAPPI will award 3.7 continuing education units (CEUs) to participants who attend at least 80% of the education sessions and complete a final program evaluation.
 The Education Department of TAPPI meets the Criteria for Certification established by the Authorized Provider Commission of the International Association for Continuing Education and Training (IACET), 1620 I Street NW, Washington DC 20006.

-The course presentations and the laboratories will be held on the campus of NCSU, Department of Forest Biomaterials, Paper Science and Engineering Program, Biltmore Hall, Corner of Western Blvd and Dan Allen Drive.
+The course presentations and the laboratories will be held on the campus of NCSU, Department of Forest Biomaterials, Paper Science and Engineering Program, Biltmore Hall, Corner of Western Blvd and Dan Allen Drive, Raleigh North Carolina.
 Transportation to and from the Embassy Suite Hotel to the campus is provided.
 The course will start at 8:00 AM on Monday and will end on Friday at 2:00 pm.
 The recommended dress code is casual.
 If a single company desires, the course can be brought to their place of work, in addition to the regularly scheduled courses.

 Preliminary Workshop Schedule